Demographics of the United Kingdom: Education

 In the present day each country of the United Kingdom has a separate education system, with power over education matters in Scotland, Wales and Northern Ireland being devolved.

 Universal state education in England and Wales was introduced for primary level in 1870 and secondary level in 1900.
-Education is mandatory from the ages of 5 to 18, The majority of children are educated in state-sector schools, only a small proportion of which select on the grounds of academic ability.
+Education is mandatory from the ages of 5 to 18.
+The majority of children are educated in state-sector schools, only a small proportion of which select on the grounds of academic ability.
 Despite a fall in actual numbers, the proportion of children in England attending private schools rose slightly from 7.1% to 7.3% between 2004 and 2007.

 Scotland first legislated for universal provision of education in 1696.
-Four percent of children in Scotland attend private schools, a rate which has remained relatively stable since 2015.
+Four per cent of children in Scotland attend private schools, a rate which has remained relatively stable since 2015.

 In Wales, one of the most notable distinctive features of education in Wales is the emphasis on the Welsh language – lessons in which are compulsory for all until the age of 16.
-Whilst a significant minority of students (15.7% in the 2014\15 academic year) are taught primarily through the medium of Welsh.
+A significant minority of students (15.7% in the 2014\15 academic year) were taught primarily through the medium of Welsh.